pixie-io/docs.px.dev/content/en/01-about-pixie/05-faq.md

 ### How do I export data from the Pixie platform?
 Import data?

 Pixie offers two [client libraries](/reference/api/overview/) (Go, Python) to allow developers to easily integrate Pixie observability data into their existing stack.
+You can also use Pixie's [Plugin System](/reference/plugins/plugin-system/) to [export data in the OpenTelemetry format](/tutorials/integrations/otel/).
 Pixie does not currently offer data ingestion.
 The [Roadmap](/about-pixie/roadmap) contains plans to support exporting or ingesting data in a variety of additional formats.

 ### How do I share a Pixie dashboard with others?